Horseback Riding with Malibu Riders

 Riding on the trail was very relaxed and easy

 For the most part, the horses “drive” themselves, simply following the trail and the horse in front of them.
 So, don’t fret if you’ve never ridden a horse before!
 It’s easy!
-Occasionally, you have to pull the reigns up when they wander off to eat some grass, but overall, riding was very easy!
+Occasionally, you have to pull the reigns up when they wander off to eat some grass, but overall, riding was very easy and fun!
 I would describe it as a cross between riding a slow motorcycle and walking a big dog (I used to have a Golden Retriever).
 I really enjoyed the experience!

 My friend, who is an experienced horse rider, remarked that the horses were in good condition and that this was a quality operation.